-In Figure 2(b), the distance distribution roughly follows a negative exponential distribution as observed in empirical data, such as the Swiss National Travel Survey (25).
-This means that, in essence, realistic distance statistics can be produced very efficiently without imposing any complex boundary conditions (as in the earlier MATSim destination choice models, see 16) or applying complex behavioral models.
+In Figure 3, the distance distribution roughly follows a negative exponential distribution as observed in empirical data, such as the Swiss National Travel Survey (Swiss Federal Statistical Office, 2006).
+This means that, in essence, realistic distance statistics can be produced very efficiently without imposing any complex boundary conditions (as in the earlier MATSim destination choice models, see Horni et al., 2009b) or applying complex behavioral models.